Raynes/laser/README.md

 I wrote laser for a couple of reasons.

 * Enlive does its job and is the precursor to the way laser does things.
-However, it is highly complex and very large compared to laser.
-Laser strives to be as simple as possible.
+However, it is very large and (arguably?) complex compared to laser. laser strives to be as simple as possible.
 * Enlive currently uses tagsoup, but I'd rather have something backed by jsoup.
 * I prefer function-based selectors rather than faux css selectors.